NWSL-UCF/MNIST-parameter-tuning/README.md

     └── params.json
 ```

-This approach is feasible on a single machine but becomes time-consuming for large-scale sweeps.
-Multi-processing can help (e.g., using 16–32 processes for 16–32 physical cores), but hardware capacity limits scalability.
+This approach works on a single machine but becomes increasingly time-consuming for large-scale sweeps.
+While multi-processing (e.g., using 16–32 processes for 16–32 physical cores) can speed things up, you are still limited by your hardware’s capacity.
+For example, if your machine has 16 physical cores, running more than 16 parallel processes is not advisable.
+As a result, this method restricts you to running the entire experiment on a single machine, even if you have access to multiple machines that could help accelerate the task.

 ---